Georgetown Law Fall 2020 FAQ

 No decision has been made yet about when the Early Learning Center will open and any such decision is, like all other aspects of the plan, subject to approval by the District of Columbia.

 Is the Bookstore open?

-Yes, the Bookstore is open, but not to the public.
-Students can call at 202-662-9676 or email email@example.com with questions Monday-Friday from 9 AM – 5 PM.
+The Bookstore is operating, but is not open for in-person visits.
+Students can call at 202-662-9676 or email email@example.com with questions Monday-Friday from 9:00 a.m. – 5:00 p.m.
 The Bookstore’s shipper is UPS and most orders over $50.00 ship for free.
 The Bookstore ships internationally, but it is fairly expensive.

 Will guests be allowed to enter Gewirz?